qqqlab/madflight-docs/docs/index.md

     - -or- [ESP32-S3/ESP32 pinout and instructions](Board-ESP32.md)
     - -or- [STM32 pinout and instructions](Board-STM32.md)
     - Connect your IMU (gyro/acceleration) sensor as shown [below](#connecting-the-imu-sensor).
+    - Connect your radio receiver according to the configured pins.
- - Install the madflight library in Arduino IDE.
-(Menu Tools->Manage Libraries, then search for "madflight")
+2. Install the madflight library in Arduino IDE.
+(Menu *Tools->Manage Libraries*, then search for **madflight**)
- - Open example Quadcopter.ino in the Arduino IDE.
+3. Open *Examples for custom libraries->madflight->Quadcopter.ino* in the Arduino IDE.
+4. Edit the HARDWARE section in madflight_config.h to enable the connected peripherals.
- - If you're not using a default pinout then setup your board pinout in the CUSTOM PINS section.
+5. If you're not using the default pinout then setup your board pinout in the CUSTOM PINS section.
- - Edit the HARDWARE section to enable the connected peripherals
- - Compile and upload Quadcopter.ino to your board.
+6. Compile Quadcopter.ino and upload it to your board.
 Connect the Serial Monitor at 115200 baud and check the messages.
 Type `help` to see the available CLI commands.
- - Use CLI print commands like `pimu`, `pgyro`, `proll` to Check that IMU sensor and AHRS are working correctly.
+7. Type `calradio` and follow the prompts to setup your RC radio receiver.
- - IMPORTANT: Use CLI `calimu` and `calmag` to calibate the sensors.
+8. IMPORTANT: Use CLI `calimu` and `calmag` to calibate the sensors.
- - Connect radio receiver to your development board according to the configured pins.
- - Edit the RC RECEIVER section.
-Either match you RC equipment to the settings, or change the settings to match your RC equipment.
- - Check your radio setup: Use CLI `ppwm` and `pradio` to show pwm and scaled radio values.
+9. Use CLI commands `pimu`, `pahrs`, `pradio`, `pmot`, etc. and check that IMU sensor, AHRS and RC Receiver are working correctly.
- - Connect motors (no props) and battery and check that motor outputs are working correctly.
-For debugging, use CLI `pmot` to show motor output.
+10. Connect motors (no props) and battery and check that motors are spinning correctly.
- - Mount props, go to an wide open space, and FLY!FLY!
+11. Mount props, go to an wide open space, and FLY!

 ## Safety First!!!